blint01/hackintosh-mojave-HP-840-G1/README.md

    - Here click on the "Change Install Location..." first, select the USB and then click on "Customize".
 In the Customize menu, select "Install for UEFI booting only" and "Install Clover in the ESP", among the Drivers64UEFI leave the ones that are already selected, but tick the VBoxHFS-64 and ApfsDriverLoader-64.
 Install and you are done.
    - Download the essential kexts from Rehabman's repo: [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/), [VoodooPS2Controller](https://bitbucket.org/RehabMan/os-x-voodoo-ps2-controller/downloads/), [FakeSMC](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/), [IntelMausiEthernet](https://bitbucket.org/RehabMan/os-x-intel-network/downloads/), [Lilu](https://github.com/acidanthera/Lilu/releases), [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases) unzip them, copy the .kext files from the Release folders.<img src="/images/cloverconfig.png" width=700>
    - Now we need to download [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/).
 Install it, then open it.
-Under the "Mount EFI" section find you'r USB's EFI Partition and click on "Mount Partition".
+Under the "Mount EFI" section find your USB's EFI Partition and click on "Mount Partition".
 Now you'll see a new EFI partition in your Finder.
 Open it and navigate to EFI->CLOVER->kexts->Other and copy the previously downloaded and extracted kexts.
    - Download the USBconfig.plist file from [my repository](/usbconfig.plist) and paste it to the USB's EFI Partition in EFI->CLOVER, then rename it to config.plist.
 You can delete the old one or if you want to play it safe, rename it to something else.
    - If my usbconfig.plist doesn't work for you, you have to make one for yourself or download one from somewhere else.